Supporters and the Public

 Our relationship with our supporters and the public at large is of great importance to the Trust.
-This policy, together with other notices provided from time to time (for example on collection forms, communications with you or on this website), sets out the basis by which any personal data we collect from you, or that you provide to us, will be processed by us (whether by your access to this website or otherwise).
+This policy sets out the basis by which any personal data we collect from you, or that you provide to us, will be processed by us.

 Data Protection Statement